griffda/PROCESS-/documentation/proc-pages/development/debugging.md

 ## GDB
 Debuggers provide an alternative to `print` statements littering your code.
 These statements are often left in (or commented out) and can clutter up source code.
 When debugging within Fortran, they also mean recompilation is required - which takes a few minutes.

-As well as running Process with `process`.
-We are also able to run the following: `python process/main.py` as the `process` command is just a wrapper around this file.
+As well as running Process with `process`, we are also able to run the following: `python process/main.py` as the `process` command is just a wrapper around this file.
 This means we can easily debug Process as follows:

 ```bash
 cd ~/process